 It’s the small things that will often make all of the difference when it comes to making a sale.
 Before you get potential buyers around, make sure that faucets are clean and gleaming, tighten up any loose door handles, and replace any burnt-out lightbulbs.
 Test all of your windows to make sure that they all open easily, and wipe down any marks or stains on the walls.
 For every minor issue that a potential buyer encounters, the less likely they will be to buy what you’re selling.

-One task that your realtor will likely advise you to do is to remove as much of your personal belongings as possible.
+One task that your realtor will likely advise you to do is to sell house fast california is to remove as much of your personal belongings as possible.
 This means those family photos on the walls and the children’s paintings on the fridge door.
 Prospective buyers want to be able to picture themselves and their family inhabiting the space, and they will struggle to do that easily if your own mementos are in the way.
 In some cases, it’s often worth renting a storage unit to keep your excess personal belongings stored away until you can move into your new home.

 From redecoration and repairs to making sure that you have the time to tidy up before a viewing, it can all be very stressful to sell a home.
 You can make that stress and hard work worth it, though, by making sure that you do everything possible to encourage a sale.
 The more time that you spend preparing and repairing your home, the faster your property will sell for and the more money you can ask for it.
 Prep your home, and you could end up with a lot more money than you expected.